ybayeh/Capstone_2025/README.md

 * What is the race composition of offenders and victims?
 * Is there any death incident?

-The Power Bi dashboard report provides the information generated during the analysis that invetsigates the questions lised above.
+The Power Bi dashboard report provides the information generated during the analysis that invetsigates the questions listed above.
 The data used for this project was obtained from the United States government's open data site, Data.gov.
 It was collected and provided to the site by the City of New Orleans Police department.

 **Technologies Used**